garbagepatch/okLims22-azure/okLims/wwwroot/adminlte/components/bootstrap-colorpicker/README.md

 - For using the plugin you will only need the files under the `dist` folder
 - [Documentation and demos](https://farbelous.github.io/bootstrap-colorpicker/v2/)

-## Contributing and reporting Requests
+## Contributing and reporting ScheduleEvents
-If you want to contribute to the source code or report Requests and suggestions, please read the [CONTRIBUTING.md](.github/CONTRIBUTING.md) guidelines first.
-Some steps are mandatory in order to accept a Pull Request.
+If you want to contribute to the source code or report ScheduleEvents and suggestions, please read the [CONTRIBUTING.md](.github/CONTRIBUTING.md) guidelines first.
+Some steps are mandatory in order to accept a Pull ScheduleEvent.

 ## Credits
 Originally written by [Stefan Petre](http://www.eyecon.ro/)